qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/translations.rst

 The `GNU gettext`_ module
 can be used to provide translations for applications.

-The :ref:`gettext-example` example illustrates this.
+The :ref:`example_widgets_gettext` example illustrates this.
 The example is very simple, it has a menu and shows a list of programming languages with multiselection.